m4ycon/survey-research/README.md

 This is a study repository, used to learn: postgres connection on node (without abstractions), and validating something (in this case, votes) by an email confirmation.

+Just vote is an App that you can vote, but in a fair way, you can rank the options, your votes will have a weight that make difference in the result.

 ---

 # Technologies used